Holly Mckay

 • You can transfer as cash or "in-specie" (keeping your existing investments)

-• Check your current provider's exit fees first – but remember, many new providers will cover these cost
+• Check your current provider's exit fees first – but remember, many new providers will cover these costs

 Some helpful further reading can be found below